 Vikinglotto was Europe’s first multi-national lottery, and when it started in 1993 there were five participating countries: Denmark, Sweden, Finland, Iceland and Norway.
 The game has grown steadily throughout its history, with Estonia becoming the sixth country to join in 2000.
-Latvia and Lithuania both joined in 2011 and Slovenia became the latest nation to join in November 2017.
+Latvia and Lithuania both joined in 2011 and Slovenia joined in November 2017.
 Vikinglotto tickets went on sale in Belgium in November 2020.

 Every participating country contributes to a shared jackpot, and with such a large player base the top prize starts at €3 million and can grow quickly up to a maximum of €35 million.
 Each country contributes €0.16 from every line sold to fund the jackpot and second prize tiers, as well as the Booster Fund, which is used to ensure that the minimum jackpot amount can always be offered.
 The remaining €0.84 revenue from each line goes into the prize fund in each country.

 For countries that use a different currency, the exchange rate on the day of the draw is used to determine how much they need to pay in to ensure their contribution is equal.

 Select a country from the map below to view more information about the biggest prizes and winners in 2021

 Game Rules in Each Country

 The main Vikinglotto game is played in a similar way across all of the participating countries.
 Players choose six numbers plus a Viking number and win prizes by matching them with those drawn in the lottery.
 However, there are key differences between each nation.
 Prizes differ from country to country, with the exception of the jackpot and second tier amounts, and each lottery provider decides how it will distribute its own share of the prize fund.
 The cost of playing, minimum age and ticket cut-off times also vary.